brainboxdotcc/DPP/docpages/make_a_bot/clion.md

 **Congratulations, you've successfully set up a bot!**

-## Troubleshooting

-- Stuck?
-You can find us on the [official discord server](https://discord.gg/dpp) - ask away!
+Are you stuck?
+Come find us on the [official discord server](https://discord.gg/dpp) - ask away!
 We don't bite!